0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

 - this demonstrates one way to copy information from one array to another. `System.arraycopy` takes five parameters:

   - The array to use as a source
 - Where to start in the source array

   - The array to use as a destination
 - Where to start in the destination array

   - How many items to copy
 - **Shallow copy**: However, `arraycopy()`only creates a ==shallow copy== of an array, i.e. it only makes a **primative data type 1D array** <a href="#Immutable Data Type">immutable</a>.
 If you want to make a deep copies of **2D arrays** or **reference type 1D arrays**, please <a href="#array-deep-copy">check here</a>.

+- **Arrays.copyOf()**:  a method in Java that is used to create a new array with the same or different size as the original array with the same elements.
+It takes two arguments, the original array and the new length of the new copied array.
+Here are some uses of Arrays.copyOf() in Java:
+  1. Resizing an Array: When an array in Java needs to be resized, you can use this method to create a new array that has a different size than the original array.
+  2. Cloning an Array: To create a new array with the same elements as a given array, Arrays.copyOf() method can be used.
+  3. Creating a Backup copy: When working with an array and making changes to it, you may need to create a backup copy.
+Here, Arrays.copyOf() method can be used to create a new array with the same values as the original array.
+  4. Truncating an Array: When you need to reduce the size of an array, Arrays.copyOf() method can be used to create a new array with fewer elements.

 - **Array resizing**: